Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 Gerry’s Fruit & Veg – 3045 Highway 3, Keremeos

 Gerry’s Fruit & Veg is a classic Highway 3 farm stand in Keremeos offering a dependable seasonal selection of Similkameen-grown fruits and vegetables, from orchard stone fruit in summer to field vegetables and late-season produce through the harvest months.
-This no-frills roadside stop has fresh local goods and a steady rotation of whatever is in season right from nearby farms.
+This roadside stop offers fresh local goods and a steady rotation of in-season produce from nearby farms.

 Lasser Produce / Lass Chance Beverage Co.
 Hwy 3, Keremeos